Hari31416/book_recommender/README.md

 876,145 users; 228,648,342 user-book interactions in users' shelves (include 112,131,203 reads and 104,551,549 ratings)

 I might work on this dataset later.
 But for now, I am using the dataset created above.

+Update: It turns out that this dataset is great if you want to just use interaction to build a recommendation system.
+However, it does not have any user metadata.
+Of course, the user metadata in the final dataset created above is very minimal.
+But it is better than nothing.
+So, I am sticking with the final dataset created above.